 Education: At the Heart of our Work for Over 5 Years

 Education is a key that unlocks countless opportunities.
 It is a way out of poverty, a driving force for social change, and an important aspect of personal development and welfare.
 This is why it is at the heart of the work we do.

 Taleem Foundation runs educational projects around the world.
 We have built up a global network of schools, each catering to the specific needs of the area they are serving.

 This ranges from modest classrooms serving isolated communities that would otherwise not have access to schooling, to campuses serving large groups of poor and disadvantaged children.

 As well as establishing our own schools, we run a varied range of educational programmes in a number of different areas.
 This gives those who may have missed out on educational opportunities or those who have specific educational needs, the support they require to progress in life.

 Whether it is providing vocational training for young adults in Bangladesh or supporting specialised learning for deaf children in Bosnia, our work in education is all about providing opportunities that empower people to build a better future for themselves.

-“We’re A Charitable Organisation, Working With Poor And Needy To Alleviate Poverty, And Ease All Kind Of Suffering And Hardships.”
+“We are A non-profit Organisation, Working With Poor And Needy To Alleviate Poverty, And Ease All Kind Of Suffering And Hardships.”